 Samantha Hughes, a university student in West Virginia, is low on money.
 She answers an ad for a babysitter wanted that she finds on a campus notice board.
 The man she contacts says he will meet her shortly but fails to turn up.
 Returning to her dorm room, Samantha finds an apologetic message from the man who begs her to come that night.
 Samantha’s best friend Megan drives her out the couple’s house as the lunar eclipse nears.
 Once there, the strange Mr Ulman says he has not exactly been truthful – he tells her that they do not actually have a child but asks Samantha to instead look after their aging mother.
 When Samantha is dubious about this, Ulman offers a good deal of money if she will stay.
 However, once she is alone in the house with the mother, Samantha finds that something creepy is afoot and that things are not what they seem.

 The House of the Devil looked a promising title in the offering – it is one horror film of recent vintage to receive some very favourable genre press.
 It was the third effort from Ti West who had previously made two other horror films with The Roost (2005), Trigger Man (2007) and Cabin Fever 2: Spring Fever (2009).
-West would subsequently go onto make the even more acclaimed ghost story The Innkeepers (2011), The Sacrament (2013) about a sinister cult, the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, as well as episodes of the anthologies The ABCs of Death (2012) and V/H/S (2012).
+West would subsequently go onto make the even more acclaimed ghost story The Innkeepers (2011), The Sacrament (2013) about a sinister cult, the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, and its prequel Pearl (2022), as well as episodes of the anthologies The ABCs of Death (2012) and V/H/S (2012).